-As the school year winds down, many schools will plan end-of-year field trips.
+With school in full-swing across the U.S., many classes will take field trips over the course of the academic year.
 These excursions can bring excitement for students as they explore new areas, have fun with friends and teachers outside of the classroom, and for some – get to enjoy a rare ride on the school bus.

 While some students take the school bus daily, other students might only take it on special occasions, like field trips.
 Because of this, drivers have passengers on the bus who aren’t familiar with school bus safety precautions.